deutschkihun/KaggleStudy/README.md

 Those are most famous and popular algorithms in machine learning.Also **K-Fold Cross validation and normalization** are covered.
 Here is a link for my kernel from Kaggle (https://www.kaggle.com/kihunkim/breast-cancer-study)

-3. Tweet Sentiment Extraction : Tutorial for natural language processing
+3.Tweet Sentiment Extraction : Tutorial for natural language processing

 [Original dataset](https://www.kaggle.com/c/tweet-sentiment-extraction/overview)